 Cobbying to convince any individual of the merits of your position requires an understanding of the rationale and values that supports that belief.
-Your goal is not to threaten or antagonize, but to influence on the basis of your knowledge and understanding of the issues and your progressive values.
+Your goal is not to threaten or antagonize, but to influence them based on your knowledge and understanding of the issues and your progressive values.